Private credit investor 7

 A core part of a successful portfolio diversification strategy is for investors to have assets in their portfolio that are weakly correlated with one another.
 A key benefit of private credit is that it typically has a low correlation with traditional equities and fixed income assets.

-Additionally private credit investments themselves can be diversified with investment into several products and or individual deals, helping to reduce concentration risk.
+Additionally private credit investments themselves can be diversified with investments into several products and or individual deals, helping to reduce concentration risk.

 Security

-Security and capital protection is the key reason investors in private credit.
-Because private credit investments cover a broad range of financial products, each financial product will have different underlying security for their transaction type.
+Capital protection is the key reason investors in private credit.
+Because private credit investments cover a broad range of financial products, each financial product will have a different underlying security for it's transaction type.
 Transactions can be backed by a first mortgage over property, a second mortgage, PPSR security over equipment and or a corporate guarantee (these are just to name a few).

 Most private credit investments, not only have security, but they have legal enforcement rights and cross guarantees.
 We strongly suggest you investigate each private credit investment carefully to understand the security and enforcement rights of each product.